normen/homebridge-bravia/README.md

 HomeBridge plugin for Sony Bravia TVs (AndroidTV based ones and possibly others).

+This release line supports **Homebridge 1.x and the Homebridge 2.0 release line** with the same configuration format.

 ## Introduction
 Supports the following functions
   - Turning TV on/off